Kevin Flaherty, real estate broker, smiling in a professional suit with a blue tie, representing the Flaherty Team.

 Phase 1: Read the Mono rural and estate market before choosing your selling strategy

-Review the 96% sale-to-list-price ratio before assuming rural or estate buyers will pay the full asking price.
+Review the 102% sale-to-list-price ratio before assuming an individual rural or estate home will sell over asking.

-Compare the 69 average listing days on market with the 44-day Dufferin County context to set realistic timing expectations.
+Compare the 34 average listing days on market with the 43-day Dufferin County context to set realistic timing expectations.

 Phase 2: Convert the data into a Mono-specific pricing and preparation position